syncfusion-content/javascript-docs/js/Grid/Editing.md

 ### Dialog

-Set [`editMode`](http://help.syncfusion.com/js/api/ejgrid#members:editsettings-editmode "editMode") as `dialog`, to edit data using a dialog box that has fields associated with the data record being edited.
+Set [`editMode`](http://help.syncfusion.com/js/api/ejgrid#members:editsettings-editmode "editMode") as `dialog` to edit data using a dialog box, which displays the fields associated with the data record being edited.

 The following code example describes the above behavior.